 Even if you might be unfamilar with Mexico, you will feel at ease drinking their wines as international favorites.
 Cabernet Sauvignon, Merlot, Nebbiolo and Tempranillo are some of the most produced red wines, with familiar favorites Chardonnay, Sauvignon Blanc and Chenin Blanc among the most widely produced white wines.

-In Mexico the adventerous spirit of the local winemakers shine as there are no rules or regulations on what can be planted where or what grapes are allowed to be blended together.
-A Chardonnay and Vermentino white blend might sound unusal at first but the wine is simply delicous and is ready to dissuade any skeptical palates at first sip.
+In Mexico the adventurous spirit of the local winemakers shine as there are no rules or regulations on what can be planted where or what grapes are allowed to be blended together.
+A Chardonnay and Vermentino white blend might sound unusual at first but the wine is simply delicious and is ready to dissuade any skeptical palates at first sip.

 The winemaker responsible for this concoction happens to be a living legend in Mexico.
 Camillo Magoni first arrived in this country from his native northern Italy in 1962 to make wine for LA Cetto, which today is one of the areas largest producers.
 After close to fifty years as their winemaker he chose not to retire but to establish his own brand of Camillo Magoni wines that offers amazing value and high quality that only someone with 55 grape harvests experience can offer.